yuleizhuai/yuleizhuai.github.io/_posts/Open_language/2020-06-23-introducing.markdown

 **Lisa**: Yes, so "introduce," we talked about this a little bit in the beginning.
 It just means to say "Hi, my name is blah blah blah.
 I wok in blah blah blah."

-**Adam**: Right, so you can introduce yourself or you can introduce another people like a friend or a co-worker.
+**Adam**: Right, so you can introduce yourself or you can introduce another person like a friend or a co-worker.

 > co-worker `n.同事`